MY LINOCUT PROCESS

 I buy my lino from TN Lawrence, their battleship grey lino is of a good quality, 3.2mm thick and easy to cut.
 Of course there are a number of other places you can buy your lino in the UK.

 You can use any paper to print on, but generally speaking one that has a smooth surface will work the best.
 I use Japanese papers for editioning; HoSho, Kozo or Masa which are generally around 60 to 90gsm.
-Lighter weight papers tend not to take very heavy ink coverage (I tend to have many, many layers of colour), for that I have started to use heavy 250-300gsm papers, usually Rosapina or Snowdon.
-I used to make proofs on Sumi-e (Simili) paper which is generally of a good quality, acid free and was cheap.
-I now tend to proof on the stock I use for the edition this means the colour balance and pressure are the same throughout.
+These lighter weight papers tend not to take very heavy ink coverage (I usually have many, many layers of colour), for that reason I have started to use heavy 250-300gsm papers, usually Rosapina or Snowdon.

 Tools & Rollers